Skip to main content

 Something we really need to hit on is that the type of hero embodied by The Tramp was not necessarily the default for storytelling.
 These days we kind of take it for granted that of course the hero is going to be some underdog with a heart of gold, or else an awkward misfit who possesses some underappreciated wisdom or skillset.
 Even from our more action-figure heroes, there is an expectation for them to also look out for the small people.
 But larger history hasn’t necessarily prioritized those as traits that signified heroism or someone worthy of our attention.

-You saw these themes surface in literature in works like Victor Hugo’s Les Misérables with the merciful Jean Valjean, and even some of the earliest tellings of the King Arthur story have him start out as this humble farm boy.
+You saw these themes surface in literature in works like Victor Hugo’s Les Misérables with the merciful Jean Valjean or Charles Dickens' Oliver Twist with its titular angel-boy who ascends to happiness, and even some of the earliest tellings of the King Arthur story have him start out as this humble farmhand.
 But Heracles and Odysseus of Greek mythology, for example, were not champions of the vulnerable and oppressed, they were just really good at their jobs or had a unique reserve of strength that made them really cool, and that was the thing that made their story worth telling.
+I think the closest thing we get in Greek mythology to a true champion of the little people is in the story of Prometheus giving mortals the gift of fire, but even that was more about Prometheus pulling one over Zeus rather than him just being so goshdarn benevolent.

 Heroes like these overcame insurmountable odds, yes, but the tools by which they surpassed their obstacles were more in the vein of incredible strength or divine birthright.
 Down the road, Shakespeare’s protagonists were defined by their deep philosophical musings more than their kind heart.
 And, like Heracles and Odysseus, Shakespeare’s heroes represented the cultural height of their society: royalty, nobility, warlords, and so on.
 They were not “underdogs” as we’d define them today.

 The literary figures perhaps most analogous to The Tramp were more along the lines of Puck from A Midsummer Night’s Dream, mischievous little troublemakers who kept things entertaining for the audiences with their sharp observations and low-key anarchism.
 They were generally endearing, yes, and occasionally insightful, but they were functionally background players to the true heroes.
 The characters revered in the halls of theater or fine literature were characters who were defined by their greatness, not necessarily their goodness.
-This makes The Tramp’s persona as this underdog hero maybe not unprecedented, but at least novel.
+While Chaplin wasn't necessarily the first person in the history of history to have this idea, it absolutely was not the default.

 This is especially noteworthy given that film was still an emerging player in the game of popular art.
 It’s not insignificant that one of its earliest authors of film turned the cinema into a space where the lonely and forgotten members of society had their space.
 This made sense when you consider how film emerged as sort of the entertainment for the little people.
 Where the rich and powerful had their stages and opera houses, film in its earliest form was available for the masses for the price of a nickel.
 Players like DW Griffith and Erich von Stroheim would spend much of film's early life making bids for legitimacy from the highbrows, usually by adapting a famous novel into a four-hour silent epic, but it took film a little while to secure its footing as "high art."
 But really early on, the small folk retreated into the cinema for comfort and reprieve, and The Tramp was there to greet them.